2021 Canadian census: Questionnaire

 In early May 2021, Statistics Canada began sending mailings to households throughout Canada containing instructions for completing the census questionnaire.
 The questionnaires could be completed by returning the paper questionnaire, or by phone or online by using an access code provided in the mailing.
 Statistics Canada expected about 80% of households to complete the questionnaire online.
 It was also available in large-print, braille, audio, and video formats.
 The questionnaire questions were available in a number of languages (Arabic, simplified and traditional Chinese, Italian, Korean, Persian, Portuguese, Punjabi, Russian, Spanish, Urdu, and Vietnamese) and indigenous languages (Atikamekw, Denesuline, Nunavik and Nunavut Inuktitut, Mohawk, Montagnais, Naskapi, Northern Quebec Cree, Ojibwe, Oji-Cree, Plains Cree, Swampy Cree, and Tłı̨chǫ), but the questionnaire had to be completed in either English or French.

-The standard short-form questionnaire was to be completed by 75% of households.
-The other 25% completed a long-form questionnaire to collect data about the household's economic and social state, information about the occupied dwelling, and other data in addition to age, languages spoken, marital status, religious affiliation, and other basic data collected in the short-form questionnaire.
+The questionnaire came in two formats: short-form and long-form.
+The standard, short-form questionnaire was to be completed by 75% of households; it collected data on age, languages spoken, marital status, religious affiliation and other basic data about the household.
+The remaining 25% of households completed a long-form questionnaire: this collected more extensive information about the household's economic and social state, information about the occupied dwelling, and other more detailed information (in addition to the basic data collected in the short-form questionnaire).

-Those who completed the census questionnaire online could listen to a number of soundtracks on Spotify and YouTube prepared by Statistics Canada.
+Those who completed a census questionnaire online could listen to a number of soundtracks on Spotify and YouTube prepared by Statistics Canada.

-Completing the questionnaire is a legal requirement, and those who refuse to do so may be fined up to $500.
-It must be completed by citizens of Canada, permanent residents, refugee claimants, and those with a study or work permit.
+Completing the questionnaire was at the time of the 2021 census, and remains, a legal requirement.
+Refusal to complete a questionnaire exposes a person to a fine of up to $500.
+It must be completed by Canadian citizens, permanent residents, refugee claimants, and those with a study or work permit.

 Data release schedule

-The release dates for data by release topic from the 2021 census are:
+Data from the 2021 census was released sequentially over the course of 2022, organised by topic/theme: